 The New York Times Spelling Bee game can be played online at New York Times and on the New York Times Games app for iOS and Android.

 The daily puzzle is released at 3 a.m.
-EST each day of the week, and subscribers are able to access the puzzle answers shortly after it’s released.
+EST each day of the week, and subscribers can access the puzzle answers shortly after it’s released.
 Subscribers can also play the same daily puzzle that appears in The New York Times print edition through The Crossword app on their phone, tablet, or web browser.
 Additionally, the game is available for free download in the NYT Games app, with puzzles for all levels to improve players’ word-forming abilities.